SherwinKhoo/dota-dashboard/README.md

 Approach Taken

-1. Peruse some sites, purely for academic purposes.
-   "... sites are very good at giving people what they want in the quickest way possible."
+1. "... sites are very good at giving people what they want in the quickest way possible."
+Peruse sites for genuine academic purposes.
 2. Peruse DotA websites for inspiration.
-3. Have a page for entering the **API key** as a form of "login" credentials instead of saying it in a hidden file / folder.
+3. Have a page for entering the **API key** as a form of "login" credentials instead of saving it in a hidden file / folder.
 4. Contain as many states as possible in one component for ease of management.
+Could potentially get messy as more states are added.
-5. Lift and prop states via **useState**
+5. Lift and prop states via **useState**.
 6. Call a function when **onSubmit={}** is triggered to **fetch()** data from the API and/or **setState**.
-7. Use **onChange={}** within an input box filter through data.
+7. Use **onChange={}** within an input box to filter through results from **fetch()**.
 8. Use two **useEffect()** functions in conjunction with **localStorage** to save data in the browser, to minimise API calls.
 9. Include a navigation bar with **custom CSS** and use **Navlink** for navigating between different **Routes**.
 10. Remember to include **BrowserRouter** in index.js
 11. Create custom images and hardcode them as backup should the API become unreliable when calling for hero images.
+Create an index.js file in the same folder to handle pathing.
+Two sets of the same images created, one in colour and one in greyscale.
+Assiging a **className** and applying the **CSS** property **filter: grayscale(100%)** seemed to mess with pre-existing **:hover** effects, regardless of whether it was placed before or after said **:hover** effect.
 12. Use **Navigate** to set a specific page when first loading the website, i.e., at the "/" path/
 13. Include a news ticker for DotA related news, pinned to the top of the page, for more bonus brownie points.
 Ticker was taken from **rss.app** and simply added to HTML.
+14. Use **useNavigate()** to set the "home" page when the website logo is clicked.
+15. Use **React.lazy()** to import page pathing.

 Data Structure